Niger sets new offensive against militants after 25 soldiers killed

 NIAMEY (Reuters) - Niger will launch a new military offensive against Islamist militants after their latest attack on an army base killed at least 25 soldiers, the defense minister said on Friday.

-Thursday’s attack near the Malian border followed a raid by Islamic State insurgents on another military outpost last month that killed 71 soldiers, the deadliest strike against Nigerien forces for years.
+Thursday’s attack near the Malian border followed a raid by Islamic State insurgents on a military outpost last month that killed 71 soldiers.
+That was the deadliest strike against Nigerien forces for years and underscored deteriorating security conditions across West Africa’s Sahel region.

-Despite the presence of French and American troops, attacks in Niger have risen four-fold over the past year, killing nearly 400 people, according to data from the Armed Conflict Location & Event Data Project, a non-profit research organization.
+Despite the presence of French and American troops, attacks in Niger have risen fourfold over the past year, killing nearly 400 people, according to data from the Armed Conflict Location & Event Data Project, a non-profit research organization.

 “The strategy has to change,” Defense Minister Issoufou Katambe told Reuters.
 “We are not going to stay on the defensive.
 We will go on the offensive.”

-Katambe did not provide details.
-Niger has struggled to effectively respond to the violence near the western border with Mali, where four U.S. soldiers were killed in an Islamic State ambush in 2017.
+“The region has experienced a devastating surge in terrorist attacks against civilian and military targets,” Chambas said.

+The regional G5 Sahel force, made up of soldiers from Mali, Mauritania, Niger, Burkina Faso and Chad, was launched in 2016 but has struggled to coordinate against armed groups linked to Islamic State and al Qaeda who frequently ghost over long, unpoliced borders.

-It was not clear who was responsible for Thursday’s attack in Chinagodrar, which is about 130 miles (210 km) north of the capital Niamey.
+No one has claimed responsibility for Thursday’s attack in Chinagodrar, which is about 130 miles (210 km) north of the capital Niamey.

 The assailants approached the military post on motorcycles and other vehicles, the government said.
 Sixty-three assailants were killed in the ensuing firefight, it said.

-“The region has experienced a devastating surge in terrorist attacks against civilian and military targets,” Mohamed Ibn Chambas, the U.N. secretary-general’s representative in West Africa, told the Security Council this week.

-The crisis began in 2012 when ethnic Tuareg rebels and loosely aligned jihadists seized northern Mali.
-France intervened to help beat them back, but the jihadists have regrouped and expanded their operations into neighboring countries.

-Reporting by Boureima Balima, writing by Anna Pujol-Mazzini, editing by Mark Heinrich
+Reporting by Boureima Balima; Writing by Anna Pujol-Mazzini; Editing by Aaron Ross/Mark Heinrich